Adexyme/MEAK-Paystack-WooCommerce-Payment-Gateway/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Take payments on your store using Paystack Payment Processor (GTCO).
+Take payments on your store using Paystack Payment Processor.

 == Description ==
 Paystack helps you accept payments from around the world as easy as possible.
 By integrating the MEAK powered Square payment gateway directly on your WooCommerce website to receive NGN and USD payments quickly and efficiently.